EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 If I’ve liked or been with someone, have I been hyper-aware of what they do, trying to figure out exactly what it means?
 If so, what’s that been like?
 Do I ignore possible problems?
 Do I look for them?
 Have I imagined things that, later, I’ve found out aren’t true?

-. if we’re a boy, the narrative’s expectations mean we’re more likely to try to seem tough, or strong, or dangerous, or better than others, or like we know about stuff that’s important, or have lots of sex, or that we’re in charge, or don't care, or have money
+. if we’re a boy, expectations mean we’re more likely to try to seem tough, or strong, or dangerous, or better than others, or like we know about stuff that’s important, or have lots of sex, or that we’re in charge, or don't care, or have money

 Boy or girl, often the things we do when we're trying to impress disconnect us from our values and who we actually are.